nowaalex/af-utils/packages/check-hot/test-suite/README.md

 `jsc@unknown` when its active build does not provide a separate JavaScriptCore version string.

 Workspace integration tests do not manufacture accepted manifests.
-Core probes one representative export from every installed ecosystem in repeated fresh processes and then runs the accepted recipe in a real V8 worker.
+The Nx aggregate schedules a separate cacheable real-worker target for each installed ecosystem, so the controls can run in parallel and retain independent cache keys.
+Core probes one representative export in repeated fresh processes and then runs the accepted recipe in a real V8 worker.
 Lodash, date-fns, React, Svelte compiler, and the narrow Three.js MathUtils module run the complete `analyze → obligations → generated suite → worker ledger` path.
 Selected obligations must reach exact source evidence with mutation-aware verification; a clean pass and a separately proven V8 tier mismatch are kept as different outcomes.
 Exact expected tier outcomes are asserted only for recorded